iJackUA/try-yii2/README.md

 ## Try Yii2 with Vagrant VM + Ansible provisioning

-> Tested on Ubuntu Linux host machine
+> Tested on Ubuntu Linux host machine.
+But should work on Windows host too as Ansible is being installed on VM, not on Host.

 ## Out of the box...